Amandine2002/assign_1/README.md

-# Assignment 1 - Conda & GitHub
+# Updated Assignment 1 - Conda & GitHub

 This repository contains files for Assignment 1, which involves setting up a Conda environment and using GitHub.

-## Conda Installation Steps
+## Updated Conda Installation Steps

 To create and export the required Conda environment, run: